viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ### Security baseline for cloud-based device management solutions

-Windows 11 can be configured with Microsoft's security baseline, designed for cloud-based device management solutions like Microsoft Intune.
+Windows 11 can be configured with Microsoft's security baseline, designed for cloud-based device management solutions like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.
 These security baselines function similarly to group policy-based ones and can be easily integrated into existing device management tools.

 The security baseline includes policies for: